Filtered Spectral Projection for Quantum Principal Component Analysis: Abstract

 \section{Abstract}

 Quantum principal component analysis (qPCA) is commonly formulated as the extraction of eigenvalues and eigenvectors of a covariance-encoded density operator.
-Yet in many qPCA settings, the practical objective is simpler: projecting data onto the dominant spectral subspace.
-In this work, we introduce a projection-first framework, the Filtered Spectral Projection Algorithm (FSPA), which bypasses explicit eigenvalue estimation while preserving the essential spectral structure.
-FSPA amplifies any nonzero warm-start overlap with the leading principal subspace and remains robust in small-gap and near-degenerate regimes without inducing artificial symmetry breaking in the absence of bias.
-To connect this approach to classical datasets, we show that for amplitude-encoded centered data, the ensemble density matrix $\rho=\sum_i p_i|\psi_i\rangle\langle\psi_i|$ coincides with the covariance matrix.
-For uncentered data, $\rho$ corresponds to PCA without centering, and we derive eigenvalue interlacing bounds quantifying the deviation from standard PCA.
-We further show that ensembles of quantum states admit an equivalent centered covariance interpretation.
-Numerical demonstrations on benchmark datasets, including Breast Cancer Wisconsin and handwritten Digits, show that downstream performance remains stable whenever projection quality is preserved.
-These results suggest that, in a broad class of qPCA settings, spectral projection is the essential primitive, and explicit eigenvalue estimation is often unnecessary.
+Yet in many qPCA settings the practical goal is simpler: projection onto the dominant spectral subspace.
+Here we introduce a projection-first framework, the Filtered Spectral Projection Algorithm (FSPA), which bypasses explicit eigenvalue estimation while preserving the relevant spectral structure.
+FSPA amplifies any nonzero warm-start overlap with the leading subspace and remains robust in small-gap and near-degenerate regimes, without artificial symmetry breaking in the absence of bias.
+We show that FSPA achieves an oracle complexity $\mathcal{O}((\log(1/\epsilon)+\log(1/|a_1|^2))/\log(\lambda_1/\lambda_2))$,which is tight by a matching lower bound, establishing it as an\emph{optimal} projection primitive.
+We derive a convergence rate for degenerate spectra, give a circuit resource analysis with $n+\mathcal{O}(1)$ qubit overhead independent of system dimension, and extend the method to threshold spectral projection, Threshold-FSPA, which converges in $\mathcal{O}(\log(1/\epsilon))$ calls when the threshold lies between eigenvalues.
+In the density matrix exponentiation access model, FSPA gives an exponential copy-complexity advantage over classical methods.
+For classical datasets, we show that for amplitude-encoded centered data the ensemble density matrix $\rho=\sum_i p_i|\psi_i\rangle\langle\psi_i|$ equals the covariance matrix.
+Numerical tests on chemistry density matrices, noisy circuit outputs, Breast Cancer Wisconsin, handwritten Digits, and 1--4-qubit scalability confirm the theory.
+A minimal Qiskit implementation validates magnitude invariance, signal amplification, and no spurious symmetry breaking.
+These results establish FSPA as an optimal and deployable quantum spectral projection primitive.